skoji/noramark/README.md

 # ArtiMark

 ArtiMark is a simple text markup language.
-It focuses on creating XHTML files for EPUB books.
+It is designed to create XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

 **CAUTION This is very early alpha version, so it's not stable at all.
 Even the markup syntax will change. **